jedavies-dev/kiss-ppc64le/README.md

 ## Package build failues

-PRs of Issues are welcome if you find a package that doesn't build.
+PRs and Issues are welcome if you find a package that doesn't build.
 Not supporting Rust or Firefox currently.